IntelliTect-Samples/EWU-CSCD379-2023-Spring/Assignment1.md

 6. Update the CI/CD pipeline ❌✅
    - Pipeline runs on each check in
    - Jest tests run and pass ❌✅
-   - Nuxt app builds ❌✅
+   - Vue app builds ❌✅
-   - Nuxt app deploys to Azure ❌✅
+   - Vue app deploys to Azure ❌✅

 7. Azure site works ❌✅
    - Post your Azure URL in your readme.md file.
 Replace the URL in the readme with your URL. ❌✅